 - Responsive websites improve crawling efficiency, as Googlebot user agents will only need to crawl your pages once instead of multiple times with different user agents.

 2. Target the Right Keywords

 The main differences between keyword research for desktop and mobile SEO are behavior and intent, especially when they’re searching for physical locations.
-To find the ideal keywords for your mobile SEO campaign, you should find out which keywords already drive your mobile traffic, and brainstorm new industry- and location- specific keywords.
+To find the ideal keywords for your mobile local SEO campaign, you should find out which keywords already drive your mobile traffic, and brainstorm new industry- and location- specific keywords.

 3. Know the Importance of User Experience